uchicago-sandlab/naturalbackdoors/README.md

 # Natural Backdoors in Image Datasets
-This is the code for "Natural Backdoors in Image Datasets."
+This is the code for the paper "Natural Backdoors" (2022 NeurIPS Datasets and Benchmarks track submission #81).

 ---